Mike Scroggins: Career

 He had a chance to repeat as U.S. Open champion when he qualified as the #1 seed for the February 28, 2010 TV finals.
 However, he lost in the final match to Bill O'Neill, 267–207.
 Scroggins would rebound the very next week, winning his 8th PBA title at the Etonic Don Johnson Eliminator Championship.
 This was his second title of the 2009–10 season, following his earlier win at the Pepsi Red, White & Blue Open.
 He finished the 2009–10 season tied with Walter Ray Williams Jr. and Bill O'Neill in PBA Player of the Year points, but the honor went to Williams in an overall competition points tie-breaker.

-Scroggins has 40 PBA Regional titles, four PBA50 Regional titles, and is a four-time PBA Southwest Region Player of the Year.
+Scroggins has 40 PBA Regional titles (fourth most all-time), four PBA50 Regional titles, and is a four-time PBA Southwest Region Player of the Year.
 He also currently holds the second-highest league average ever recorded in USBC history—256.8 in a 1999-2000 Amarillo, TX trio league.
 It was the highest league average until Jeff Carter established a new record the following season with a 261.7 average.
 Scroggins also holds the USBC record for most sanctioned 800 series in a season (15).

+Scroggins ranked #20 on the PBA's 2025 "Best 25 PBA Players of the Last 25 Seasons" list.
+The ranking was based on a points system that took into account standard titles, major titles, top-five finishes and Player of the Year awards.